MikeData/databaker_docs/docs/_sources/setup.rst.txt

 Environment
 ======

-Both examples assume you'll be using python virtual environments for running databaker (it's best -practice anyway).
+Both examples assume you'll be using python virtual environments for running databaker (it's best practice anyway).

 Before running any local transformation scripts, make sure the environment is actiated (either "activate <name of environment>" or "source /<name of environment>/bin/activate" depending on operating system.)